vpalombo/PANEV/README.md

 A new folder is created and files resulting from the analysis are saved inside.

 The function generates a diagram visualization, taking into account all possible connections within/between the 1L pathways and DEGs.
-The diagram helps to interpret the results obtained from gene expression experiments showing the nodes (i.e. genes and pathways) coloured according to their FCs and pathway expression estimated scores \[e.g. flux values (Bionaz et al., 2012)\], respectively.
+The diagram helps to interpret the results obtained from gene expression experiments showing the nodes (i.e. genes and pathways) colored according to their FCs and pathway expression estimated scores \[e.g. flux values (Bionaz et al., 2012)\], respectively.

 The classification into upregulated/downregulated genes/pathways is done considering the top FC/estimated score values.